lingsamuel/NesoiTabManager/README.md

 # Nesoi Tab Manager for Chrome

-Nesoi Tab Manager is a simple but powerful tab manager who aims to organize thousands of tabs and bookmarks.
+*Nesoi* Tab Manager is a simple but powerful tab manager which aims to organize thousands of tabs and bookmarks.

 # Main Features